Corniel/corniel.github.io/hello-world/2021-09-04_enforce_project_dependencies.md

 # Enforce project dependencies
 Lately, I’ve had some discussions with colleagues about project dependencies.
-Long version short: they where not aware about the reasoning, and therefor violated the original intend.
+Long version short: they were not aware about the reasoning, and therefore violated the original intend.
 Some of them countered with: but, where is the documentation?

 A fair point.

-For our project, we now have a reply: its is in the specs!
+For our project, we now have a reply: it is in the specs!
 And if you violate them, assertions will fail.
-And more over, you can read why those changes where not a good idea.
+And more over, you can read why those changes were not a good idea.

 Thanks to [Fluent Assertions](https://fluentassertions.com/), it is easy to write these specs.
 Feel inspired!